 Thyroid nodules over 1 cm in size are generally felt to warrant further investigation.
-Initially nodules are assessed with ultrasound and fine-needle aspiration cytology (FNAC).
-FNAC can be performed in clinic, or may be performed at the time of ultrasound scan by the radiologist.
-Further imaging is only occasionally required.
+Initially nodules are assessed with ultrasound, and fine-needle aspiration cytology (FNAC) is obtained if necessary.
+Further imaging with CT is occasionally required.

-Both the ultrasound scan and the results of FNAC give information about the probability of a nodule being malignant.
-These results must be interpreted together, and in the light of the patient’s history and examination findings.
+Both the ultrasound scan and the results of any FNAC give information about the probability of a nodule being malignant.
+These results must be interpreted together, and in the light of the patient’s history, risk factors and examination findings.

 Cytology results are graded according to the Thy system: